 As the export version of the Sukhoi Su-17, the Soviet Union delivered the Su-22 (NATO codename ‘Fitter-K’) fighter-bomber to all countries of the Warsaw Pact but Romania.
-By numbers, Poland was by far the largest operator, and is currently the only one still operating the type although retirement is nearby.
+By numbers, Poland was by far the largest operator, and also was the very last one that still operated the type until retirement in 2025.
 This report highlights a detailed description of the aircraft’s systems as well as a brief history of its operations with the Polish Air Force.

 Text and photos: Emiel Sloot